PolideaInternal/airflow/docs/integration.rst

 Google Kubernetes Engine
 ''''''''''''''''''''''''

-:class:`airflow.contrib.operators.gcp_container_operator.GKEClusterCreateOperator`
+:class:`airflow.gcp.operators.container.GKEClusterCreateOperator`
     Creates a Kubernetes Cluster in Google Cloud Platform

-:class:`airflow.contrib.operators.gcp_container_operator.GKEClusterDeleteOperator`
+:class:`airflow.gcp.operators.container.GKEClusterDeleteOperator`
     Deletes a Kubernetes Cluster in Google Cloud Platform

-:class:`airflow.contrib.operators.gcp_container_operator.GKEPodOperator`
+:class:`airflow.gcp.operators.container.GKEPodOperator`
     Executes a task in a Kubernetes pod in the specified Google Kubernetes Engine cluster

-They also use :class:`airflow.contrib.hooks.gcp_container_hook.GKEClusterHook` to communicate with Google Cloud Platform.
+They also use :class:`airflow.gcp.hooks.container.GKEClusterHook` to communicate with Google Cloud Platform.

 Google Natural Language